Coronavirus curfew shuts down cities in Iraq’s Kurdish region

 Iraq has registered at least 10 deaths and more than 90 cases of COVID-19.
 The first recorded fatality was a 70-year-old imam in Sulaimaniyah, and 28 others in the region are confirmed to have been infected.

-On Saturday in Sulaimaniyah, about 200 kilometres (125 miles) southeast of Arbil, men in protective gear and with green disinfectant tanks strapped to their backs sprayed down sidewalks and store fronts.
+On Saturday in Sulaimaniyah, about 200 kilometres southeast of Arbil, men in protective gear and with green disinfectant tanks strapped to their backs sprayed down sidewalks and store fronts.

 Ambulances and fire trucks could be seen driving through the city streets, which were otherwise clear of activity.